 The paper presented a concise review of the organizational factors, critical dimensions, and instruments for measuring the safety culture of organisations.
 The review of literature in this paper revealed that safety culture is a complex construct that is difficult to define by even experts in the organization.
 Nonetheless, safety culture depends on the underlying beliefs and convictions of the attitude of an organisation's employees.
-As a result, it is considered one of the major drivers of safety performance and it is crucial to the safety of industrial operations, systems and the general public.
-Due to the complex nature of safety culture, numerous researchers have proposed various dimensions ranging from 3 - 10 to examine the concept in organisations in the literature.
+As a result, it is considered one of the major drivers of safety performance and it is crucial to the safety culture, numerous researchers have proposed various dimensions ranging from 3 - 10 to examine the concept in organisations in the literature.
 Despite the numerous dimensions reported in the literature, there appears to be no consensus among researchers on the most critical indicator(s) of positive safety culture.
 However, the most consistently measured dimensions are management commitment and employee involvement.